 The next step is to start creating pages in high-profile social networks and blogs and try to use as many of them as you can.
 This great article from Abine Inc. has a good list of places to start.
 This is where you can make good use of your keywords.
 Use the keywords that previously brought up results about your court case, arrest, or criminal record, and build them into positive content.
 This way, Google is more likely to return positive content when people enter these search terms.
 Find unrelated news articles and review sites, and post reviews using your real name.
 These won't make as much of an impact as creating the other pages, but every little helps.

-You should also try to link between your social media accounts; for example try linking your Facebook page to your Flickr page, and your Flickr page to your Twitter account and so on.
-This all helps to build your positive online profile, and eventually you should knock that old court case, negative blog post, news article, or another unwanted search result, from the front page of search engine results, at the very least.
+You should also try to link between your social media accounts; for example try linking your Facebook page to your Flickr page, and your Flickr page to your Twitter account, and so on.
+This all helps to build your positive online profile, and eventually, you should knock that old court case, negative blog post, news article, or another unwanted search result, from the front page of search engine results, at the very least.

 Call on the Online Reputation Repair Pros at Defamation Defenders to Clean Up Your Public Court Cases Online